 Crime Rate: 85.0 per 1,000 residents

-Nicetown-Tioga, despite its optimistic name, is one of the most dangerous neighborhoods in Philadelphia.
+Nicetown-Tioga, despite its optimistic name, is one of the worst neighborhoods Philadelphia has seen.
 Historically, a working-class neighborhood, it has struggled with systemic poverty, disinvestment, and declining infrastructure.
 According to Philly crime statistics, the area experiences a crime rate that is over 320% higher than the national average.
+Community watch programs, local policing initiatives, and neighborhood cleanup efforts help reduce crime.

 2. Alleghany West